MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 - **PhonePreviewEnabled**  Indicates whether a phone was opted-in to getting preview builds, prior to flighting (pre-release builds) being introduced.
 - **ProcessName**  The process name of the caller who initiated API calls, in the event where CallerApplicationName was not provided.
 - **QualityUpdatePause**  Indicates whether quality OS updates are paused on the device.
-- **RelatedCV**  The previous Correlation Vector that was used before swapping with a new one.
+- **RelatedCV**  The previous Correlation Vector that was used before swapping with a new one
 - **RepeatFailFlag**  Indicates whether this specific piece of content had previously failed to download.
-- **RevisionNumber**  Identifies the revision number of this specific piece of content.
+- **RevisionNumber**  The revision number of the specified piece of content.
-- **ServiceGuid**  An ID that represents which service the software distribution client is installing content for (Windows Update, Microsoft Store, etc.).
+- **ServiceGuid**  A unique identifier for the service that the software distribution client is installing content for (Windows Update, Windows Store, etc.).
-- **Setup360Phase**  If the download is for an operating system upgrade, this datapoint indicates which phase of the upgrade is underway.
+- **Setup360Phase**  Identifies the active phase of the upgrade download if the current download is for an Operating System upgrade.
-- **ShippingMobileOperator**  The mobile operator that a device shipped on.
+- **ShippingMobileOperator**  The mobile operator linked to the device when the device shipped.
 - **StatusCode**  Indicates the result of a Download event (success, cancellation, failure code HResult).
 - **SystemBIOSMajorRelease**  Major version of the BIOS.
 - **SystemBIOSMinorRelease**  Minor version of the BIOS.
 - **TargetGroupId**  For drivers targeted to a specific device model, this ID indicates the distribution group of devices receiving that driver.
 - **TargetingVersion**  For drivers targeted to a specific device model, this is the version number of the drivers being distributed to the device.
-- **TargetMetadataVersion**  For self-initiated healing, this is the target version of the SIH engine to download (if needed).
-If not, the value is null.
+- **TargetMetadataVersion**  The version of the currently downloading (or most recently downloaded) package.
 - **ThrottlingServiceHResult**  Result code (success/failure) while contacting a web service to determine whether this device should download content yet.
-- **TimeToEstablishConnection**  Time (in ms) it took to establish the connection prior to beginning downloaded.
+- **TimeToEstablishConnection**  Time (in milliseconds) it took to establish the connection prior to beginning downloaded.
-- **TotalExpectedBytes**  The total count of bytes that the download is expected to be.
+- **TotalExpectedBytes**  The total size (in Bytes) expected to be downloaded.
 - **UpdateId**  An identifier associated with the specific piece of content.
 - **UpdateID**  An identifier associated with the specific piece of content.
-- **UpdateImportance**  Indicates whether a piece of content was marked as Important, Recommended, or Optional.
+- **UpdateImportance**  Indicates whether the content was marked as Important, Recommended, or Optional.
-- **UsedDO**  Whether the download used the delivery optimization service.
+- **UsedDO**  Indicates whether the download used the Delivery Optimization (DO) service.
 - **UsedSystemVolume**  Indicates whether the content was downloaded to the device's main system storage drive, or an alternate storage drive.
 - **WUDeviceID**  The unique identifier of a specific device, used to identify how many devices are encountering success or a particular issue.